landoskape/syd/README.md

   - [ ] Export lite: export the viewer as a HTML/Java package that contains an incomplete set of renderings of figures -- using a certain set of parameters.
   - [ ] Export full: export the viewer in a way that contains the data to give full functionality.
 - [ ] Idea for sharing: https://github.com/analyticalmonk/awesome-neuroscience, https://github.com/fasouto/awesome-dataviz
+- [ ] Let's get nbsphinx in the documentation!!!!